akajuvonen/theano-gpu-speed-test/README.md

 First, you need Python and Conda.
 I recommend [MiniConda](https://conda.io/miniconda.html).
 In addition, [CUDA](https://developer.nvidia.com/cuda-downloads) and [CuDNN](https://developer.nvidia.com/cudnn) must be installed.
 You need a free NVidia developer account for CuDNN.
 Then just run `bin/init` to make a Conda virtual environment with required dependencies.

-Configuring CUDA and Theano might sometimes be a lot of work.
+Configuring CUDA can sometimes be a bit of work.
 However, it must be done and everything has to work prior to running the scripts.
-Do not set the `device` parameter (e.g., to `cpu`, `gpu` or `cuda`), however, because it is changed in runtime.
-If this parameter is set (in `.theanorc` or somewhere else) it might cause problems.
+On some Linux distributions you can just install a package from a repository, however.

+[Theano](http://deeplearning.net/software/theano/index.html) by Conda with all the other dependencies.
+If you get any error messages, or using the GPU with Theano doesn't work, check and configure it separately.

 ### Run the analysis